icon-project/icon-project.github.io/docs/audit_checklist.md

 won = block.height % 2 == 0
 ```
 ## Unchecked Low Level Calls
-In case of sending ICX by calling low level function such as 'ics.send', you should check the result of calling 'icx.send' is succeed or not.
-Consider using 'icx.transfer' instead or prepare compensation code for failure.
+In case of sending ICX by calling low level function such as 'icx.send', you should check the result of calling 'icx.send' is succeed or not.
+Consider using 'icx.transfer' instead or prepare compensation code for failure. 'icx.send' only returns boolean result of whether sending ICX succeed or not and do not handle failure.
+On the other hand, 'icx.transfer' raises Exception if sending failed.
+Therefore if a dapp developer does not catch the exception, it will automatically reverted by IconService.
+[Reference: An object used to transfer icx coin]( https://github.com/icon-project/icon-service/blob/master/docs/dapp_guide.md#icx--an-object-used-to-transfer-icx-coin)

 ```python

 # Bad